After tasting the Hugo cocktail on a summer visit to Germany, I just had to get my hands on the recipe and try making it for myself!

 It has to be 5 o'clock somewhere, no?
 Who cares, it is time for a Hugo.
 But wait, what's a Hugo?

 When my friends travel back to Europe, I always like to find out what the latest trends are.
 I think it is interesting to hear about what people are wearing, what movies are in the theaters, what new beauty products have hit the market, and so forth.
 This time, however, when my friend returned back to the US after spending the summer in Germany, the scoop was of a different nature.
 The new must-have thing of the season was a summer cocktail called a Hugo.

-Ironically, just days later, my 19-year-old nephew arrived from Germany for a visit and we got into a conversation about his part-time job as, what else but, a bartender.
-(Food for thought for another hub about the national differences surrounding teens and alcohol consumption, but I digress).
+Ironically, just days later, my 19-year-old nephew arrived from Germany for a visit and we got into a conversation about his part-time job as—what else—a bartender.
 Generally a pretty understated fellow, his eyes opened wide when he told me that I've got to try this new drink he's been mixing up called a Hugo.
-Enough said: between my two credible I knew I wanted to get my hands on the recipe and the ingredients.
+I wanted to get my hands on the recipe and the ingredients.

 - 1 shot elderberry syrup (or St. Germain liqueur)